Free thinking and social influence: how do we come to want what we want and how can we better tune into our own ideas about what's going on.

 Why do you choose the brand of washing powder you do when you visit the market?
 Do you choose out of habit?
 Or perhaps because the packaging is pretty?
 Maybe it’s on offer or perhaps you've read about it and it sounds like a great product?

-When I try to understand my choices I feel unable to clearly identify the reasons behind them.
-On inspection, there seem to be so many influences that it feels wrong to pick just one.
-My actions and reactions in any moment seem to be triggered by my previous conditioning as well as a whole host of other more current internal and external factors.
+On inspection there seem to be so many souces of influence that it feels wrong to pick just one.
+My actions and reactions in any moment appear to be triggered by my previous conditioning as well as a whole host of other more current internal and external factors.
 When seen in the way, it’s hard to infer causality in the realms of washing powder choice, and also in all other areas of my life.

 In order to explore this question of what is causing what, I began to remove certain influences from my life in order to get a clearer picture of their impact.
 It has been quite informative and I wanted to share the removal story with you, incase you would also find it to be an enlightening line of enquiry to take.